jdferreira/data-processing-book/en/module3.md

 and then click on Execute SQL (play icon).

 8. Click on `Browse Data`, select the table `metabolic_pathways` and find the id and name of your favorite pathway.
 Next, select the table `my_pathways` and click on `New Record` and replace the NULL by the id and name of your favorite pathway.

-9. Click on `Write Changes`
+Click on `Write Changes` to save the database.

-10. Click on `File`, then on `Export`, and finally on `Database to SQL file...`, click ok and name save as `database_metabolic_pathways.db.sql` in the previous folder.
+9. Click on `File`, then on `Export`, and finally on `Database to SQL file...`, click ok and name save as `database_metabolic_pathways.db.sql` in the previous folder.

-11. Open the file `database_metabolic_pathways.db.sql` in a text editor (Notepad) and check how each pathway is now being stored.
+10. Open the file `database_metabolic_pathways.db.sql` in a text editor (Notepad) and check how each pathway is now being stored.